abetterinternet/website/README.md

 Internet Security Research Group (ISRG) Website
 ===============================================

+This is not an ordinary website.
 This is the repository for the [ISRG website](https://abetterinternet.org/).

 This site is built with [Hugo](https://gohugo.io/) and requires version 0.40 or newer.
 It's entirely static, no server-side code/scripting.